|

 Galaxy Zone

 The Galaxy zone is located entirely on the Golden Star and Evening Star claims.
 The only known mineralization on the Galaxy property is the Galaxy zone, situated just east of Galaxy pond.
 The Galaxy zone is an elongate, northwest trending fault-bounded zone of mineralization hosted within Nicola volcanics and Sugarloaf diorite measuring approximately 345 metres in length by 120 metres in width.
+The mineralization is indicated by drilling to be up to 600 metres long and a maximum of 140 metres in depth.
 It is comprised of two discrete sections of mineralization referred to as the South Block and North Block.
 Mineralization is truncated at depth by a low-angle, west-southwest dipping thrust fault that surfaces approximately 90 metres east of the Evening Star shaft forming the eastern boundary of the deposit.
 A northwest-trending zone of picrite marks the position of a major steeply-dipping, northwest trending fault and defines the western faulted contact of the deposit.

 Sulphide mineralization within the Galaxy zone consists primarily of pyrite, chalcopyrite and pyrrhotite, as fracture fillings and hairline to centimetre-scale veinlets and as fine disseminations adjacent to fractures.
 Massive to semi-massive sulphide veins, locally exceeding one metre in width, occur within the mineralized zone.
 Pyrite and chalcopyrite also occur as blebs in orthoclase-albite-epidote veins with albitized and/or propylitic alteration envelopes within intensely sheared zones.
 In general, mineralization appears to be best developed near the intersection of northwest and northeast fault zones.